How to Get a Conference Invitation Letter from USA?

 [Your Contact Information]

-What Should I Do If the Conference Doesn’t Provide an Invitation Letter?
+If the Conference Doesn’t Provide a Letter?

 [Date]